 This is a crucial point of communication which increases the likelihood of a smooth color experience through a production.
 Once a primary camera is chosen, or even before, conversations should be had with all parties responsible for the image.
 This includes the DoP, DIT, colorist, VFX facilities, and Netflix representatives responsible for the project.
 While certain decisions may not be able to be made at this stage (for example the exact final colorist may be TBD), it is important to have these conversations as early as possible.
 What camera and recording format will be used?
 What is the working color space?
 Will they use ACES?
 If not, is there an agreed upon show LUT?

 Calibration of all displays to industry color standards is essential.
 This ensures that the color transforms used are relevant, image appearance is consistent, and color decisions are meaningful.
-Exact methods of display calibration are outside of the scope of this document, but the important standards and target color spaces can be found on our Prodicle Help Center.
+Exact methods of display calibration are outside of the scope of this document, but the important standards and target color spaces can be found in our Color Critical Calibration Guidelines.